 Poetry is a vast and diverse body of literature that dates back to the ancient times.
-This lesson will address address poetry as a technical and literary genre introduce the very basic processes for analyzing poetry.
+This lesson will address poetry as a technical and literary genre and introduce very basic processes for analyzing poetry.

 Poems emphasize a special intensity given to the expression of feelings and ideas by the use of distinctive style and rhythm.
 A quality of beauty and intensity of emotion regarded as characteristic of poems.
 Poetry is also a type of literature where poets adhere to hard and fast rules or make a poignant effort to break the rules.
 This makes it difficult to define and analyze poetry.
 So what makes a poem?
 Watch the video below.

-Poetry is a compact language that expresses complex feelings.
-To identify and interpret the multiple and complex meanings of a poem, readers must examine its words and phrasing from the perspectives of rhythm, sound, images, obvious meaning, and implied meaning.
+Poetry compact language by using a wide range of standard and experimental literary devices to expresses complex feelings, ideas, experiences and sentiments that are not easily captured through standard literary means.
+To identify and interpret the multiple and complex meanings embedded in a poem, readers must examine its words and phrasing from the perspectives of rhythm, sound, images, obvious meaning, and implied meaning.
 It is then necessary to organize the elements within the verse into a conclusion based on a logical, point-by-point explanation.Like an autopsy, dissecting a poem allow us to develop a deeper understanding of the role and function of its parts.
 To understand a poem, it is important to address it as a system with each word playing a specific part in the process.

 Anatomy of a Poem

-Poems are divided into verses, or chunks of words, which do not need to consist of a complete sentence.
-Some poems consist of one verse, others have one line and some fill the pages.
+Most poems are divided into verses, or chunks of words, which do not need to consist of a complete sentence.
+Some poems consist of one verse, others have one line and some fill several pages.
 If the verses are arranged rhythmically, they’re called stanzas.
 Some popular stanzas include:

 - Couplet: a two-line stanza that often rhymes (typically using end rhymes but not always)